 Yes, there is an onsite restaurant.

-Rutland Water Nature Reserve has not told us if they are fully wheelchair friendly.
+No, Rutland Water Nature Reserve is not wheelchair friendly.

-Rutland Water Nature Reserve has not told us if they are fully pushchair friendly.
+No, Rutland Water Nature Reserve have stated they are not pushchair friendly.

 Rutland Water Nature Reserve has not told us if they are dog friendly.

 As reviews aren't allowed on Aqua Park Rutland, the page heading gives the location as Derbyshire when it should be Rutland.Gary 5